Hyperbolic VAE via Latent Gaussian Distributions: Preliminaries

 \section{Preliminaries}

-In this section, we first review the fundamental concepts of the Riemannian manifold.
-We then explain the commonly-used distributions over the Riemannian manifolds and visit the concepts of Riemannian geometry between statistical objects.
+In this section, we first review the fundamental concepts of hyperbolic space and commonly used hyperbolic models.
+We then explain the Riemannian geometry between statistical objects, showing the connection between the statistical manifold and hyperbolic space.